skrey/yellow-extensions/source/serve/README.md

 ## How to start the built-in web server

-You can test your website with the built-in web server.
-This is handy for developers, since everything runs on your own computer.
+You can start the built-in web server at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command).
+The built-in web server is handy for developers, for example to test a website before you upload it to your web server.
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php serve`, you can optionally add a folder and a URL.
 Open a web browser and go to `http://localhost:8000/`.

 ## Examples